Who is funding fossil fuel expansion? – DW – 11/12/2024

 The fossil fuel industry's annual capital expenditure on oil and gas exploration has risen by 30% since 2021, according to Urgewald.

-The sums flowing into the industry from government subsidies are "astronomical," said Natalie Jones, energy policy advisor at the International Institute for Sustainable Development (IISD) think tank.
+The sums flowing into the industry from government subsidies are "astronomical," said Natalie Jones, energy policy adviser at the International Institute for Sustainable Development (IISD) think tank.

 "This is especially concerning because countries have actually made commitments to reduce or reform their fossil fuel subsidies," continued Jones, adding that none of those agreements and targets have been legally binding.

-In 2022 global subsidies more than doubled, surging to $1.3 trillion as governments sought to support consumers and businesses as energy prices soared, according to the International Monetary Fund (IMF).
+Global subsidies more than doubled in 2022, surging to $1.3 trillion as governments sought to support consumers and businesses as energy prices soared, according to the International Monetary Fund.

 But private investments into the industry are also "absolutely staggering," said Jones.